-Section 203.01 of the Listed Company Manual requires a listed company to make its Form 10-K or N-CSR available on or by a link through its website simultaneously with the SEC filing on EDGAR.
+Section 203.01 of the Listed Company Manual requires any company with voting or non-voting common securities listed on the Exchange that is required to file with the SEC an annual report that includes audited financial statements (including on Forms 10-K, 20-F, 40-F or N-CSR) is required to simultaneously make such annual report available to shareholders of such securities on or through the company's website.
 Separately, a listed company that is not required to comply with the SEC proxy rules must also:

-- Post a prominent undertaking on its website to provide all holders the ability, upon request, to receive a hard copy of the complete audited financial statements free of charge; and - Issue a press release which: - States that the Form 10-K or N-CSR has been filed with the SEC; - o Includes the company's website address; and - Indicates that shareholders have the ability to receive hard copy of the complete audited financial statements free of charge upon request.
+- Post a prominent undertaking on its website to provide all holders the ability, upon request, to receive a hard copy of the complete audited financial statements free of charge; and - Issue a press release which: - o States that the Forms 10-K, 20-F, 40-F or N-CSR has been filed with the SEC; - o Includes the company's website address; and o Indicates that shareholders have the ability to receive hard copy of the complete audited financial statements free of charge upon request.